jordanhenshaw/Charlie-Kirk-FREEDOM/follow-ups.md

 - Requesting that the appropriate law enforcement and medical authorities rule out beyond any question the possibility of a hidden, very hard-to-spot entry wound on the back of victim's head, beneath the hair.

 - Requesting that the appropriate law enforcement authorities track down the registration of the van in the tunnel if this has not been done already.

+- We really, really need a public, age-restricted database with as much of the original, raw, uncut footage as possible.
+This is really important for being able to quickly find the main angles without having to search across 50 different heavily edited X videos each time.